44 Flying Fast – Supersonic & Hypersonic Flight

 History

-The issues associated with hypersonic flight first became apparent in the 1950s with the further development of WW2 ballistic missiles capable of flight at Mach 5.
+The issues associated with hypersonic flight first became apparent in the 1950s with the further development of WWII ballistic missiles capable of flying at Mach 5.
 However, for such missiles to have an intercontinental range, it was necessary to launch them out of the Earth’s atmosphere into space and then re-enter the atmosphere much nearer to the target.
 When tests on the first of such missiles were made based on the German designs, which had very pointed nose shapes, they completely melted during the re-entry phase from the intense shock waves and aerodynamic heating at Mach 5 and higher.

-The information gained about high-speed flight and hypersonics in both the wind tunnel and through flight tests contributed significantly to the development of the Mercury, Gemini, and Apollo space programs.
-Flight test work on hypersonics was conducted by the U.S. Air Force and NASA during the 1950s.
-The X-15 research airplane flew for nearly ten years from 1959 and set the world’s unofficial speed and altitude records of 4,520 mph (Mach 6.7) and 354,200 feet in a program to investigate all aspects of piloted hypersonic flight.
+The information gained about high-speed flight and hypersonics in the wind tunnel and through flight tests contributed significantly to the development of the Mercury, Gemini, and Apollo space flight programs.
+Flight test work on hypersonics was first conducted by the U.S. Air Force and NASA during the 1950s.
+The X-15 research airplane flew for nearly ten years from 1959 and set the world’s unofficial speed and altitude records of 4,520 mph (Mach 6.7) and 354,200 feet during a program to investigate all aspects of piloted hypersonic flight.

 Hypersonic “Newtonian” Theory